Visual Effects Course and Class Descriptions

 Visual effects classes are typically part of broader undergraduate and graduate degree programs.
 Read on to find out more about the classes that provide training in visual effects.

 Visual effects are used in movies, games, and television shows.
 Courses in visual effects are typically offered as part of an associate's, bachelor's, or master's degree program in animation, digital media, game design or film at 4-year colleges, universities and some art schools.
 Through didactic coursework, hands-on computer lab sessions and internships, students learn how to use digital effects software, design appropriate effects, and incorporate digital effects into filming.
-Courses are available in both digital effects, added during post-production, and dynamic effects, used during filming.
+Courses are available in both digital and dynamic effects, used during filming.
+Below are a few concepts that students in visual effects courses can expect to come across:

 List of Classes